-The MFA in Theatre is part of a new graduate arts campus under the auspices of Stony Brook University, a flagship SUNY school.
+The MFA in Theatre is under the auspices of Stony Brook University, a flagship SUNY school.
 We are located on the SBU Southampton campus in Long Island's beautiful, seaside town of Southampton, a bus or train ride away from Manhattan.

-The MFA in Theatre offers tracks in Acting, Playwriting, Directing, Dramaturgy and Film.
+The MFA in Theatre offers tracks in Acting, Playwriting, Directing, and Dramaturgy.
 Students train with internationally acclaimed professionals in an interdisciplinary environment.

 We provide advanced training for experienced artists who wish to collaborate with writers, actors, directors and filmmakers to create original work.

 Location, community and a world-class faculty are what make Southampton Graduate Arts one of, if not the most ideal place to earn an MFA.